mstksg/inCode/copy/entries/typed-sm-lc-1.md

 ```

 Now, we can write a quick typechecker for this using a greedy type-checking
-algorithm ([writen out here][typechecker]), which is a fun exercise, but it's
+algorithm ([written out here][typechecker]), which is a fun exercise, but it's
 beyond the point of this post.
-For our purses, we're going to write the
+For our purposes, we're going to write the
-in-haskell evaluator, which is one sure-fire evidential/constructive way to prove an
+in-Haskell evaluator, which is one sure-fire evidential/constructive way to
-expression valid.
+prove an expression valid.

 !!![typechecker]:typed-sm-lc/ExprStage1.hs "data CheckedType" "check ::"